Class 4 Laser Safety Requirements for Laser Workers

 Class 4 (or IV) lasers damage eyes, burn skin and start fires.
 This kind of light is dangerous even when it’s reflected.
 That is, the facility must closely control the path of the beam.
 When something reflects a laser beam, even glass or a matte surface, its light still damages the eye.
 While dealing with Class 4 lasers, users must remain conscious of the beam’s location so they can avoid it.

-Keep the beam away from skin and flammable materials such as papers and cloth, and dark materials that absorb heat.
+Keep the beam away from the skin and flammable materials such as papers and cloth, and dark materials that absorb heat.

 Class 4 beams distract or blind airplane pilots or automobile drivers, so never aim a laser into anyone’s eyes.
 It’s illegal.